-With regards to the second charge being that of recidivism.
-The Court notes that the first Court had acquitted appellant of the charge and therefore no appeal was filed in this regard.
+With regards to the third charge being that or recidivism.
+The Court notes that the first Court had acquitted appellant of it and thus no appeal was filed in this regard.

-The Court upholds the appeal, varies the judgement of the first court in the sense that it is confirming the part where the appellant was acquitted from the second charge, revokes the finding of guilt of the first charge and the punishment meted therein and therefore declares appellant not guilty of all charges.
+The Court therefore upholds the appeal, varies the judgement of the first court in the sense that it is confirming the part where the appellant was acquitted from the second charge, revokes the finding of guilt of the first charge and the punishment meted therein and therefore declares appellant not guilty of all charges.

-(ft) Consuelo Scerri Herrera
+(ft) Consuelo Scerri Herrera Judge TRUE COPY

-Judge

-TRUE COPY

-Franklin Calleja

-Deputy Registrar
+Franklin Calleja Deputy Registrar